Download the DSHS Vaccine Verification Credential Letter here. Then print it or present it on your phone to the vaccine provider.

 To be effective, both of the vaccines require you to receive two shots, given a few weeks apart.

-The state allowing anyone in Phase 1A or Phase 1B Tier 1 – that means everyone over 65 in Washington state.
+The state allowing anyone in Phase 1A or Phase 1B Tier 1 to receive the COVID-19 vaccine.
+That means everyone over 65 in Washington state, and all people 50 and older who also live in a multigenerational household.
 The state is committed vaccinating everyone, however limited vaccine supply, the vaccine is being provided the vaccine in phases.

 Can I get COVID-19 from the Vaccine?